 • Spell quickly and easily by segmenting the sounds in words

-The Reading Lead (Miss Ehlen) assesses all children in EYFS to Year Four to track progress.
+The Reading Lead (Miss Edwards) regularly assesses all children accessing the phonics programme across school to track progress.
 This information is used to regroup pupils each half term and ensure all children make rapid progress.
 This information will also help staff to identify children who may need additional support.

-We make sure that pupils read books that are closely matched to their increasing knowledge of phonics and the common exception words.
-This is so that, early on, they experience success and gain confidence that they are readers.
-Re-reading and discussing these books with the teacher supports their increasingly fluent decoding.
+We plan for pupils to read books that are closely matched to their increasing knowledge of phonics and the common exception words.
+This is so that, early on, they experience success and gain confidence and belief that they are readers.
+Re-reading and discussing these books with their teachers supports their increasingly fluent decoding.

 Through the teaching of systematic, synthetic phonics our aim is for children to: